robenkleene/design-references/illustrator/illustrator-artboards.md

-# Illustrator Artboard
+# Illustrator Artboards

-- Edit the artboard either by selecting "File" -> "Document Setup..." or just by clicking "Edit Artboard" in the "Properties" panel
+- Edit the artboard either by selecting `File -> Document Setup...` or just by clicking `Edit Artboard` in the `Properties` panel
+- There's an `Object > Artboards > Fit to Artwork Bounds` option that resizes the artboard to smallest size that fits the artwork (this is a one-time resize, not a setting).

 ## Background Color